Daviszinho/ArtGallery/README.md

 ## 📄 License

 This project is proprietary.
-All artwork images and content are copyright **Davis Penaranda**.
+All artwork images and content are copyright **Davis Pe&nacute;aranda**.